qiwi/masker/packages/schema/README.md

 const _res = masker.sync(obj, {unbox: false, schema: res.schema})
 ```

-The properties, which have no `valueDirectives` or `keyDirectives`, will be not processed at all.
+The entries, which have no `maskValues` or `maskKeys`, will be not processed at all.
 Masker wouldn't even try to observe its inners.
 This feature makes a lot of sense if you deal with huge same-structured objects.
 ```ts
 import {pipeline, createMasker, registry} from '@qiwi/masker'